djvill/APLS/doc/how-to-use/search.md

 For an overview of how layers work in APLS, start with the [Layers and attributes]({{ '/doc/layers-and-attributes' | relative_url }}) documentation section.
 In-depth descriptions of the different layers in APLS can be found in the [field guide]({{ '/doc/layer-field-guide' | relative_url }}).

-Selecting a layer in the layer selection menu will make an input field for that layer appear in the pattern input fields section.

-{:.note}
-> Layers that are selected with the layer selection menu are only applied to the search if input is entered into their pattern input fields.

 <!-- the apls-dev search page now has more layer icons and the option to hide layer icons -->

 ### Pattern input fields

 The pattern input fields enable you to specify the pattern you'd like to search for.

-{:.note .no-collapse}
-> Pattern input fields look for matches in the corpus by invidual word, rather than entire utterances.
-> For example, if you entered `not even` into the orthography input field, you would not get any results because "not even" will never match a single word in any transcript.
-> However, you can expand the size of your search to include multiple words, as explained in the [Searching multiple words](#searching-multiple-words) section.

 We'll begin with the input field for the <span class="layer">orthography</span> layer because it is selected by default.